castedo/copyaid/docs/reference.md

 The `request` value for each task specifies the request settings file to be used for OpenAI API requests.
 See the [request settings](#request-settings) section.

-The `clean` setting determines whether saved revisions are reused or replaced by a new request.
-If `clean = true`, a request will be made and any saved revisions will be replaced.
-Otherwise, a request will be skipped if a single revision is saved and its contents are identical to the source file.

 The `react` value is a list of commands to run on the original source and the saved results of an OpenAI API request.
 These saved results are